Allen C. Thompson: Career

 In 1931, Allen obtained his license to practice law and returned to Jackson.
 During the next few years, Allen and Evana had three children, Allen Jr., Shelby, and William I.S.
 "Billy" Thompson.

 Thompson began his career in politics when he was elected to the Mississippi House of Representatives in 1940.
 He served until he resigned to join the United States Navy in 1942.
 He attained the rank of Lieutenant Commander and was assigned to Naval Intelligence.
 He was honorably discharged on January 14, 1946, at which time he returned to Jackson and resumed his law practice.

 Soon after his return, he was appointed by Governor Bailey to be legislative liaison to the Governor.
 During this time, he became President of the Junior Chamber of Commerce, President of the Exchange Club, State Excise Tax Commissioner, and served on the board of Stewards at Galloway Methodist Church.

 In 1948, Thompson, a Democrat, was elected mayor of the city of Jackson.
 During Thompson's tenure as mayor, the city's population grew from 98,000 to 154,000 and its facilities expanded to serve the larger population.

 He was also elected twice as President of the American Municipal Association.
 He was the United States Southern Representative to the International Union of Cities, which was held in Brighton, England where 350 cities and 30 nations were represented.
+In 1955, Thompson served as the president of the National League of Cities.